 If you have any loose threads peaking out from your french seam, gently pull and trim those with scissors being careful not to cut the fabric.

-How To Shorten Salawar Method 3:
+How To Shorten Pantaloons Method 3:

 When you have the time and the skills, this is the method for you!